validatedpatterns/docs/content/blog/2024-01-26-more-secrets-options.md

 was the secrets handling in GitOps.
 So we worked out a scheme that stored secret material in a dedicated secrets store, using the External Secrets Operator to project that secret material into the applications using ESO's powerful and convenient abstraction and templating features.
-At that time, HahsiCorp Vault was well supported and popular in the community, as was using ESO to retrieve secrets from it.
+At that time, HashiCorp Vault was well supported and popular in the community, as was using ESO to retrieve secrets from it.
 All of the major hyperscaler keystores are supported (AWS, Azure, GCP), but multi- or hybrid- cloud solutions that can be "self-contained"